 15) Over A Quarter Of Online Consumers Now Use Ad Blockers

 That’s right, over 27% of users are now currently using Ad Blockers.
 And that number is still increasing Year Over Year (YoY), meaning that the bar is continuously rising on how relevant and high quality and informative your ads need to be to make it by the scrutinizing eye of today’s digital consumers.
 And that’s where our expertise helps.

 16) Since 2017, Users’ Ad Dissatisfaction Has Dropped To 1%

 Back in 2016 and 2017, user dissatisfaction with paid ads was around 7%.
 While that’s not the highest, in the past few years it’s managed to drop all the way to 1% last year.
 This is coupled with the fact that ad blockers have increased in popularity over the years as well.

 What does this mean for your actual PPC campaigns?
 It means that the standard for relevancy of your PPC ads has been raised a significant amount in the past 2 years alone.
 Which isn’t a problem if you know how to write expert PPC ad copy and know your way around common landing page anatomy.

 17) More Than Half Of Digital Marketers Still Want Bigger Budgets

-It was recently reported by Search Engine Land that in 2019, 61% of digital marketers wanted bigger budgets to boost the efficacy of the digital campaigns.
+According to Search Engine Land, 61% of digital marketers wanted bigger budgets to boost the efficacy of their digital campaigns in 2019.